JakeSteam/blog-programming/_posts/2023-09-21-using-google-search-console-for-hobby-projects.md

 [![](/assets/images/2023/googlesearchconsole-content-thumbnail.png)](/assets/images/2023/googlesearchconsole-content.png)

-Finally, the "insights" feature lets you know which search queries you are in the top 5 results for, growing content, clicks per month, etc. Very cool.
+Finally, the "insights" feature lets you know which search queries you are in the top 5 results for, growing content, clicks per month, etc. For my site, it shows that despite all my high effort technical posts... people just want to read about gaming!

 [![](/assets/images/2023/googlesearchconsole-insights-thumbnail.png)](/assets/images/2023/googlesearchconsole-insights.png)